Dilexi te: Chapter 5: A Constant Challenge

 The final chapter (paragraphs 103-121) affirms that care for the poor is a permanent mark of the Church and central to Christian identity.
 The text calls for both structural justice and concrete gestures, including work opportunities and almsgiving, as ways of encountering Christ in the marginalized.
 It concludes that boundless love and solidarity with the poor are the essential signs of a Church faithful to the Gospel.

 Reception

 The apostolic exhortation drew attention for its message on immigration.
 Archbishop Timothy Broglio of the United States Conference of Catholic Bishops described the message of Dilexi te as "countercultural" and "a sharp contrast to the culture of fear" regarding "the challenges we face with contemporary migration".
 Katie Kelaidis of The New Republic remarked that Dilexi te "marks the triumph of Liberation Theology" and makes "clear that the moral center of contemporary global Catholicism is Latin America".
 Tim Reidy of America magazine also noted the "Latin American influence" of the apostolic exhortation, and noted that "Pope Leo—an American who spent much of his ministry in Peru—knows this history well".
+Other interpretations rejected the link to Liberation Theology, stating that the exhortation "explicitly grounds its social vision in traditional Catholic Social Doctrine rather than Liberation Theology.
+It rejects Marxist class struggle, focusing instead on Christology, spiritual detachment, and the universal call to charity."